-In 2019, the goals and weightings related to the Corporation's production (15%), replacement of proved plus probable reserves (15%), net asset value accretion (15%), safety performance (10%), financial performance including capital expenditures, operating expenditure and cash flow generation (20%) as well as strategic targets related to operational and corporate goals (25%).
-The overall score was determined by the Compensation Committee to be approximately 80%.
+The 2020 goals for corporate and operational performance for management were: production (20%), reserves and contingent resources replacement (15%), net asset value accretion (15%), ESG performance (15%), financial performance based on capital and operating expenditures and cash flow generation (20%) and operational and corporate strategic targets (15%).
+The overall score was determined by the Compensation Committee to be 75%.